ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 ## Scope

-This feature aims to provide a compatible/equivalent client to achieve the IS Pro compatible session management and session reuse by using the gRPC device server.
-Once implemented, the M-Plugin developers will be able to use DAQmx Client APIs with LabVIEW M-Plugins in IS and TS just like other natively supported instrumentation such as nidmm, nidcpower etc., from Measurement IO Palette.
+This feature aims to provide a client to achieve the IS Pro compatible session management and session reuse in LabVIEW measurement plug-ins by interfacing with the NI gRPC device server.
+Once implemented, the M-Plugin developers will be able to use DAQmx with LabVIEW M-Plugins in IS and TS just like other natively supported instrumentation such as nidmm, nidcpower etc.,

 ### NI DAQmx Client